-The airway is one of the most important components in the body to be protected regardless of why a patient is in a hospital, whether for outpatient surgery or admission to the (ICU) intensive care unit for observation and therapy.
-For this reason, when a physician considers intubation, it is essential that they evaluate the risk of failure to intubate and optimize variables for success.
+The airway is one of the most important components in the body to be protected regardless of why a patient is in a hospital, whether for outpatient surgery or admission to the intensive care unit (ICU) for observation and therapy.
+For this reason, when a physician considers intubation, they must evaluate the risk of failure to intubate and optimize variables for success.
 One percent to 3% of the patient population that requires endotracheal intubation has difficult airways.
 Recognizing these patients is crucial as it allows the clinician to prepare accordingly to minimize complications.
 The 3-3-2 rule is an assessment tool for the prediction of difficult intubations in the unexpected difficult airway.

-According to the American Society of Anesthesiologists, intubation is determined to be difficult to secure when an appropriately trained and experienced anesthesiologist requires more than 3 attempts or longer than 10 minutes for successful endotracheal intubation.
-Similarly, ventilation is determined to be difficult when a trained clinician is unable to maintain an oxygen saturation of more than 90% when a facemask is being used for ventilation, and 100% FIO2 is used for oxygenation.
+According to the American Society of Anesthesiologists, intubation is determined to be difficult to secure when an appropriately trained and experienced anesthesiologist requires more than three attempts or longer than 10 minutes for successful endotracheal intubation.
+Similarly, ventilation is determined to be difficult when a trained clinician is unable to maintain an oxygen saturation of more than 90% when using a facemask for ventilation, and 100% fraction of inspired oxygen (FIO2) is in use for oxygenation.

-The airway should be managed in a very time-sensitive way as poor oxygenation or ventilation can lead to hypoxic and hypercapnic abnormalities.
-This can be detrimental at the cellular level.
-Hypoxic brain injury can lead to permanent neuronal injury and acidosis due to hypoxia and hypercapnia which together can lead to cardiac arrest or death.
+The airway should be managed in a very time-sensitive way as poor oxygenation or ventilation can lead to hypoxia and hypercapnic abnormalities; this can be detrimental at the cellular level.
+Hypoxic brain injury can lead to permanent neuronal damage and acidosis due to hypoxia and hypercapnia, which together can lead to cardiac arrest or death.

-3: A measurement of 3 fingers between the upper and lower teeth of the open mouth of a patient indicates the ease of access to the airway through the oral opening.
-A typical patient can open their mouth sufficiently to permit 3 of their fingers to be placed between the incisors.
+3: A measurement of three fingers between the upper and lower teeth of the open mouth of a patient indicates the ease of access to the airway through the oral opening.
+A typical patient can open their mouth sufficiently to permit placement of three of their fingers between the incisors.
 Adequate mouth opening facilitates both insertions of the laryngoscope and obtaining a direct view of the glottis.

 2: A measurement of 2 fingers between the floor of the mandible to the thyroid notch on the anterior neck identifies the location of the larynx relative to the base of the tongue.
 A typical patient can place two fingers in the superior laryngeal notch.
-If the larynx is too high in the neck, measuring less than 2 fingers, direct laryngoscopy will be difficult and possibly impossible.
-This is because the angle between the base of the tongue to the larynx is too acute to be negotiated for direct visualization of the larynx easily.
+If the larynx is too high in the neck, measuring less than two fingers, direct laryngoscopy will be difficult and potentially impossible; this is because the angle between the base of the tongue to the larynx is too acute to be negotiated for direct visualization of the larynx easily.

 A likely indication of difficult intubation is present if the inter-incisor or hyoid-mental distance is less than three fingers or the hyoid-thyroid cartilage distance is less than two fingers.
-Depending on the patient population, difficult intubation is reported in 1.5% to 13% of patients.
+Depending on the patient population, reports of difficult intubation occur in 1.5% to 13% of patients.
 When combined with the Mallampati score in evaluating an airway, the positive predictive value for determining a difficult airway increases.

 Additional estimations to be considered in preparing for intubation of a patient should include: